 Recreational divers spend many millions each year in Illinois and Wisconsin exploring wrecks.
 The State of Illinois owns more than one million acres of Lake Michigan lake bed, and on them lie the remains of hundreds of wrecked ships.
 The Illinois’s Historic Preservation Agency is locating, inventorying, and researching the historic wrecks off its shore in conjunction with local maritime and diving groups such as the Chicago Maritime Society (which reports the location of new wreck sites to archaeologists) and the Underwater Archaeological Society of Chicago, a volunteer, not-for-profit organization dedicated to the study and preservation of Lake Michigan shipwrecks.

 Probably the most famous of these wrecks is that of the Lady Elgin, whose bow section was found some ten miles off Highland Park in 1989; in 1995, the ship's remains were placed on the National Register of Historic Places.
-Among other lost ships: the Wells Burt, a coal-laden three-masted schooner that in 1883 foundered in a gale en route to Chicago and sank in about 40 feet of water three miles off Evanston; the Tacoma, a steam-powered tug that went down in 1929 off the 68th Street water intake crib; Wings of the Wind, a schooner that foundered in 1866 after a collision with another ship off the Wilson Avenue crib; the passenger steamer Iowa from 1872 which in old age was converted to freight hauling and went down in 1915, 3 1/2 miles east of Chicago; the St. Mary’s, a lumber schooner that went down in the same storm that doomed the Lady Elgin in 1860, whose likely remains were found in 1989 15 miles off Highland Park in 110 feet of water; the Seabird, in which 33 people died when it burned to its waterline in 1868, and which lies about seven miles off Waukegan.
+Among other lost ships: the Wells Burt, a coal-laden three-masted schooner that in 1883 foundered in a gale enroute to Chicago and sank in about 40 feet of water three miles off Evanston; the Tacoma, a steam-powered tug that went down in 1929 off the 68th Street water intake crib; Wings of the Wind, a schooner that foundered in 1866 after a collision with another ship off the Wilson Avenue crib; the passenger steamer Iowa from 1872 which in old age was converted to freight hauling and went down in 1915, three and a half miles east of Chicago; the St. Mary’s, a lumber schooner that went down in the same storm that doomed the Lady Elgin in 1860, whose likely remains were found in 1989 15 miles off Highland Park in 110 feet of water; the Seabird, in which 33 people died when it burned to its waterline in 1868, and which lies about seven miles off Waukegan.

 “Who owns history?” is a much vexed question that in the case of underwater relics has a fairly straightforward answer.
 Private divers who discover historically significant wrecks had long claimed them under ancient admiralty law, but in recent years most courts have ruled that the more relevant statute is the 1987 federal Abandoned Shipwrecks Act.
 That law was passed in recognition of the historical value of shipwrecks, and ceded ownership of ships that lie on public lands to the states.
 That claim was codified by the General Assembly with its 1988 Illinois Abandoned Shipwreck Act.